 Insurance contract liabilities represent the single largest liability for the Group.
-Valuation of the incurred but not reported liabilities is highly judgemental because it requires a number of assumptions to be made with high estimation uncertainty such as initial expected loss ratios, estimates of ultimate premium, claim development patterns and rate changes.
+Valuation of the incurred, but not reported, liabilities is highly judgmental because it requires a number of assumptions to be made with high estimation uncertainty such as initial expected loss ratios, estimates of ultimate premium, claim development patterns, inflation and rate changes.
 The determination and application of the methodology and performance of the calculations are also complex.

-These judgemental and complex calculations for insurance contract liabilities are also used to derive the valuation of the related reinsurance assets
+These judgmental and complex calculations for insurance contract liabilities are also used to derive the valuation of the related reinsurance assets.

 In setting the provision for insurance contract liabilities, an allowance is made for specific risks.
 The determination of the allowance is a subjective judgement based on the perceived uncertainty and potential for volatility in the underlying claims.
+We consider the uncertainty to be elevated in the current year as a result of the judgement required in respect of potential claim scenarios that could arise in respect of the Ukraine conflict.